Expunging And Sealing A DUI Offense

 Board-Certified Criminal Defense Against DUI Charges

-At Lindsey & Ferry, P.A., our attorneys are committed to helping our clients overcome the impact criminal charges can have on their lives.
+At Lindsey, Ferry & Parker, P.A., our attorneys are committed to helping our clients overcome the impact criminal charges can have on their lives.
 Our decades of combined experience allow us to see the full range of options that will best suit your individual situation.
 That experience coupled with our knowledge of the local courts helps us to deliver the positive results our clients expect from us.

 Attorneys Warren Lindsey and Matthew Ferry work together to help our clients avoid the years of negative consequences that they may face if convicted on DUI charges.
 For 37 years, Mr. Lindsey has been able to truly help many people through difficult matters such as DUI charges.
 The help he has provided has helped him receive an *AV Preeminent rating by Martindale-Hubbell as well as being selected for inclusion in Florida Super Lawyers from 2007 to 2014.
 His skill as a criminal defense attorney has been recognized by the Florida Bar which has board-certified him in criminal law.